Student408/Image-Dataset-Splitter/README.md

 ## Introduction

-This project is aimed at splitting a dataset into training and testing sets and organizing them into separate folders.
-It's particularly useful for machine learning tasks where a dataset needs to be divided for training and evaluation purposes.
+This script is particularly useful for machine learning projects where a dataset of images needs to be divided for training and evaluation purposes.
+It simplifies the process by automatically splitting the dataset into two parts based on a specified ratio and organizing the images into separate folders for training and testing.

 ## Getting Started

-To get started with this project, follow the instructions below.
+To use this script, follow the instructions below.

 ### Prerequisites